Mad-Zoo-Events/solarflare/README.md

 Both can be set up to connect two specified points.
 The Guardian Beams can also be configured to be player-tracking, which means it will track a random player originating from the point specified.

 Guardian Beams slowly change colors once while they're active, going from a dark purple to a light green.
 You can restart the color cycle with the dedicated color-palette button on the guardian laser controls.

+#### Lightning Effect

+You can create presets to summon lightnings at all points specified.
+This effect can be triggered once, or toggled on and off.

+**Warning:** This effect can quickly become **very** loud in-game, so make sure you warn users to turn off in-game audio ;)

 ### Presets